kelson8/GTAIVMissionScripts/Readme.md

 These scripts won't be able to be built, but they can be looked at to study the natives, I am mostly trying to label what I find useful and may keep looking into this for GTA Connected on GTA IV.

+I have added the decompiled network scripts from script_network.img in the game folder under IV/script_network

 # About
 I have slightly modified these scripts and labeled some items in them:
 * emergencycall.c - Possibly incorrect info in this.